jward-lincs/semantic_similarity/README.md

 ## watch_next.py
 This program uses NLP to make a movie recommendation.

-TOC

 ## Installation
-Make sure watch_next and movies.txt are in the same folder as each other.
+Make sure that watch_next.py and movies.txt are in the same folder as each other.

 ## Usage
 Run the program!
-It will use the text from the synompsis of 'Planet Hulk' in the program and work out the similarites to it in the movies.txt file.
+It will use the text from the synopsis of 'Planet Hulk' in the program and work out the similarites to it in the movies.txt file.
 It then finds the most similar and prints out a recommendation to watch it.